China–Nepal railway: History

-Route
+In December 2022, a 42-month Chinese feasibility study started, but construction of the railway remained uncertain as Nepal is unable get funding for the project.
+An anonymous Nepalese top government official claimed that "the cross-country railway project with China is less likely to move forward unless the Chinese side expresses willingness to build it under a grant arrangement."
+However, China is hesitant to provide this, fearing a precedent for other Belt and Road Initiative projects.

+Chinese and Nepalese routes

 Existing Lanzhou–Kathmandu and Xi'an–Kathmandu freight routes involve cargo being carried by trucks from Shigatse through Gyirong border post to Nepal.
 This first leg of the route starts from Lanzhou, a major freight hub in the Chinese railway network, to Xining over the Lanzhou–Qinghai railway (opened 1959), from Xining to Lhasa over the Qinghai–Tibet railway (opened 2006), and from Lhasa to Shigatse over the Lhasa–Xigazê railway (opened 2014).

+Routes in China

-Within China, the new railway, which will cross 527.16 km of Chinese territory before reaching the Nepali border, will mostly follow the route of China National Highway 318 after leaving Shigatse, passing through Lhatse, Sa'gya, Dinggyê, Tingri, and Nyalam.
-After reaching Nyalam, the railway will follow Highway 219 to Gyirong.
+Within China, the new railway will cross 527.16 km of Chinese territory before reaching the Nepali border.
+The new Shigatse-Gyirong railway will mostly follow the route of China National Highway 318 after leaving Shigatse and pass through Lhatse, Sa'gya, Dinggyê, Tingri, and Nyalam.
+After reaching Nyalam, the railway will follow Highway 219 to Gyirong, near the Trishuli river and the border with Nepal.
+The construction of the railway section to Gyirong will start in 2025 and could be opened to traffic in around 2030.

+Routes in Nepal

 The Nepali section is 72.25 km long, and is considered one of the most challenging railway projects due to topographical issues of the Himalayas.
 98.5% of the section will be bridges or tunnels.
 There will be four stations along the line, with the terminal at Sankhu in Kathmandu.
 A further extension to Pokhara and Lumbini is planned.